Pratyush1014/GoLang/3. Postgres and table plus/README.md

     docker pull <image>:<tag>
     *Alpine is a light weight edition of the image

-    -Running the image container(container is a running instance of image, a single image can be used to run multiple container)
+- Running the image container(container is a running instance of image, a single image can be used to run multiple container)
     ```
     docker run --name<container_name> -e <environment_variable> -p <host_ports:container_ports> -d <image>:<tag>
     ```